The planning for the assault against the Prison of Torment went as one would expect.

 “No,” she snapped, raising the wand toward me.
 “You won’t stand in my way.”

-I knew I was close enough to grab the wand…
+I knew I was almost close enough to grab the wand…

 “When the day is done,” Evanor added.
 “The Queen’s darkness will spread over Azeroth in ways you’ll never understand.
 All that our empires have built, all that our kingdoms have established… it will all be hers to control.
 Hers… and mine.”

 Kaellax had been standing back.
 She looked troubled, but then I saw a change come over her as she too appeared to become coated in darkness, allowing it to absorb into her body, changing her, like Evanor.
 I was shocked.
 My face must have showed it too, as Evanor turned away from me to face her old friend.

 Kaellax moved like a lightning bolt, her eyes black as night, and she collided with Evanor tackling her to the ground and slashing at her with Yunai energy.
 The attacks seemed to miss Evanor, but when she struck the woman, I saw shadowy energy slip away.
 I realized now that the fight I was witnessing was less about Evanor and Kaellax, and instead seemed to be two Yunai fighting.

 It was clear that Evanor wasn’t prepared for the skill of Kaellax and her Yunai.
 The two had worked together for years, so they already knew one another, how to work, how to bond.
 They worked faster than Keaira, and they had the upper hand.
 Finally, I saw Kaellax grab and pull on Evanor, but as she pulled away from the woman’s body, I saw the shadow, Keaira, coming away from her.

 “Take her hand!”
 Kaellax shouted.
 “The wand!
 GO!”